 International Help – Postpartum Support International http://www.postpartum.net/get-help/locations/international/

-Perinatal Mental Illness Peer Support Group if you would like to join a Facebook support group for perinatal illness, this group may be useful to you.
+Perinatal Mental Illness Peer Support Group – if you would like to join a Facebook support group for perinatal illness, this group may be useful to you.
+Part of an international group of around 15 support groups across the world, this is the UK and International group.
 The admin have Mental Health First Aid training and are recovered mums themselves https://www.facebook.com/groups/1732740973652517/

-The Motherload If you would like to join a group on Facebook to be amongst supportive non-judgemental mums, then The Motherload could be beneficial https://www.facebook.com/groups/wearethemotherload/
+The Motherload – If you would like to join a mums group on Facebook to be amongst supportive non-judgemental mums, then The Motherload could be beneficial https://www.facebook.com/groups/wearethemotherload/

-Association for Postnatal Illness http://apni.org Helpline: 020 7386 0868.
+Association for Postnatal Illness- http://apni.org and helpline 020 7386 0868.
 Provides telephone helpline, information leaflets and a network of volunteers who have themselves experienced PND.

 Macclesfield – every Friday, 10am to 12pm Congleton – every Wednesday, 10am to 12pm

 Raindrops to Rainbows http://www.raindropstorainbows.co.uk .
 Run by the lovely Steph who is trained to provide support and advice, R2R provide peer support to mums to be and mums in the North East.
 They currently have five groups covering Teeside, County Durham and South Tyneside areas.
 The website has full details and there is a Facebook page.